 With yourself

 Stop minimizing.
 If your porn use is affecting your relationship, that matters.
-You don’t need to hit rock bottom before taking it seriously.
-Look at the actual impact: the distance, the secrecy, the declining intimacy, the version of yourself you’re bringing to the relationship.
-Decide whether that’s what you want.
+You can take it seriously before everything collapses.
+Look at the actual impact: the distance, the secrecy, the declining intimacy, the version of yourself you are bringing to the relationship.
+Decide whether that is what you want.

 With your partner

-This is the hardest step, and it’s not always the right first step.
-If you’re not ready to talk to your partner, start with a therapist or a trusted friend.
-But if your relationship is suffering and your partner doesn’t know why, continuing to hide the problem makes recovery much harder.
+This can be the hardest step, and timing matters.
+If you are not ready to talk to your partner, start with a therapist or a trusted friend.
+If your relationship is suffering and your partner does not know why, continuing to hide the problem makes recovery much harder.

 With the problem itself